enchcoin/address/README.md

 ```

 But in fact, H is Keccak-512, not SHA3-512.
 And Golang doens't have
 Keccak-512 as default and in golang.org/x/crypto.
-It annoyed me too much :anger:
+It annoyed me too much :facepunch:

 # Contribution
 Improvements to the codebase and pull requests are encouraged.